panoply/syncify/docs/src/views/docs/usage/directory-structures.md

 Below are examples of **input** and **output** structures to demonstrate this.
 The **input** includes a `sections` directory with three sub-directories: blocks, product, layouts and a snippets directory with a cards sub-directory plus two unnested snippet files.
 The **output** illustrates the resulting structure when using the rename object feature to shape themes.

-:::: grid row mb-4 ai-center
+:: row mb-4 ai-center
-::: grid col fill-papyrus
+:: col fill-papyrus

 ##### Input Structure: `{js} { input: 'source' }`